-The Deacon Council assists the Director of Deacon Personnel by offering recommendations, review, and input for the ongoing support, policies, and reviews of the Diaconate Community.
+he Diaconate Advisory Board is to assist the Director and his staff with recommendations, review and input for the ongoing support, rights, policies, and reviews of the Diaconate Community.
+More specifically:

-More specifically
+- a) To study, evaluate, and recommend policies and procedures proper to the ministry of the Diaconate. - b) To provide input and direction related to working issues or changes within the diaconate. - c) To act as a vehicle for review and discussion related to diaconate activity via the deanery representatives. - d) To be aware of and involved in the general activity of the Diaconate Community via Committee reports and Diaconate Formation Reports. - e) To address and advise on specific issues at the discretion of the Director

-- a) To study, evaluate, and recommend policies and procedures proper to the ministry of the Diaconate. - b) To maintain contact with the deacons within their assigned region, cluster, or areas. - c) To develop processes, committees, or task force for ongoing Diaconal support for the good of the Diaconate Community. - d) To provide input and direction related to working issues or changes within the diaconate. - e) To act as a vehicle for review and discussion related to diaconate activity via the deanery representatives. - f) To address and advise on specific issues at the discretion of the Director.
+MEMBERSHIP:

-Membership
+Ex-officio members include the Director, (who acts as Chair) the Assistant Director, the Director of Diaconate Formation.

-- Permanent Members include the Director of Deacon Personnel and Administrative Coordinator - Ex-officio members include the Bishop and Vicar General, Director of Diaconal Formation and Assistant Director of the Diaconate and Diaconal Formation. - Members include from six to eight deacons, appointed by the Bishop for a three-year period, renewable at least once.
-Members include at least one representative from each of the Diaconate clusters or deaneries, and one or two Deacon wives.
+Other members (from six to eight) are appointed by the Bishop for a three-year period.
+They include at least one representative from each of the Diaconate deaneries, the wife of a deacon, and a Pastor, preferably a Dean.

-Meetings
+MEETINGS:

-The Deacon Council will meet four times each year, with at least one meeting being face to face.
-Committees or task force groups may submit written reports to the Council at least one week in advance.
+The Advisory Board will meet twice each year, preferably May and November.
+Committees of the Diaconate may submit written reports to the Board at least one week in advance.
 These reports and an agenda will be issued prior to the meeting.

-Admissions and Formation Board
+Admissions and Scrutinies Board

-The Admissions and Formation Board is responsible to the Ordinary to advise on the selection of candidates to Holy Orders as Permanent Deacons for the Diocese of St. Petersburg and for the ongoing evaluation and development of the education and formation program in preparation for ordination.
+he Admissions & Scrutinies Board is responsible to the Ordinary to advise on the selection of the men desiring to be candidates to receive the Sacrament of Holy Orders as Permanent Deacons for the Diocese of St. Petersburg.

-Generally, the role of the Admissions & Formation Board is to:
+Generally, the role of the Admissions & Scrutinies Board is to:

-- a) Interview the prospective aspirants (and their wives) for admission into the Diaconate Formation Program. - b) Review and recommend applicants for admission to the diaconate formation program, to make nominations for the Rite of Admission to Candidacy, to installation into the ministries of lector and acolyte, and for ordination to the diaconate. (cf. National Directory for the Formation, Ministry, and Life of Permanent Deacons in the United States, #284) - c) Study the policies and concern proper to the formation program as related to academic, spiritual, and pastoral ministry formation. - d) Monitor the spiritual and intellectual formation of diaconal aspirants and candidates.
+- a) interview the prospective aspirants (and their wives) for admission into the Diaconate Formation Program. - b) review and recommend applicants for admission to the diaconate formation program, to make nominations for the Rite of Admission to Candidacy, to installation into the ministries of lector and acolyte, and for ordination to the diaconate. (cf. National Directory for the Formation, Ministry, and Life of Permanent Deacons in the United States, #284) - c) study the policies and concern proper to the formation program as related to academic, spiritual, and pastoral ministry formation. - d) monitor the spiritual and intellectual formation of diaconal aspirants and candidates.